0x4447/0x4447-web-0x4447.com/README.md

 # 0x4447.com

-This is the official repository for the company Homepage, you can visit it by clickign this URL: [0x4447.com](https://0x4447.com).
+This is the official repository for the company Homepage, you can visit it by clicking this URL: [0x4447.com](https://0x4447.com).

 # For Hire 👨‍💻 👩‍💻